-- Policy changes for transparency so counties have an accurate accounting of devices from the telecommunications industry. - Rules to require entities with multi line telephone systems, such as schools and businesses, to have the location of the phone register at 911. - Legislation that requires telecommunications providers to annually report funding collected from 911 surcharges levied on all telecommunication devices. - Legislation that enables counties to audit 911 surcharge collections by telecommunications providers that mirrors the current ability to audit lodging tax collections by hotels and motels.
+- keeping 911 operations and funding at the local level. - the concept of voluntary consolidation of local 911 centers, either physically or virtually, when efficiencies can be gained and public safety is not diminished.
+The state should grant opportunities for this purpose. - adequate state funding for NG 911 or 911 services and continued ability for county governments to ensure all telecommunication devices shall share in the responsibility of funding through the retention of the 911 surcharge. - policy changes for transparency so counties have an accurate accounting of devices from the telecommunications industry. - rules to require entities with multi-line telephone systems, such as schools and businesses, to have the location of the phone register at 911. - legislation that requires telecommunication providers to annually report funding collected from 911 surcharges levied on all telecommunication devices. - legislation that enables counties to audit 911 surcharge collections by telecommunications providers that mirrors the current ability to audit lodging tax collections by hotels and motels.